allannyang/PreOwnedPal/README.md

 # PreOwnedPal
- A handy local tool to track pre-owned listings!
+PreOwnedPal is a handy locally running tool to track pre-owned listings!
+Users will have to input their own sender/reciever email in emailservice.py.